One Hundred and Eight Names of Youthful Mañjuśrī Accompanied by His Dhāraṇī-Mantra

 The Tibetan translation lacks a colophon and hence offers no information regarding the transmission or translation of the text into Tibetan.
 However, Tibetan versions of the text were found at Dunhuang,3 indicating that the text had been translated and was in circulation by the late eighth or early ninth century.4

 While no Sanskrit manuscript appears to be extant, a Sanskrit text can be partially reconstructed from Chinese transliterations of the dhāraṇī and the praise portions of the text as preserved in the Chinese canon.
 Two separate texts—Taishō 1177A and Taishō 1186—contain Chinese transliterations of the Sanskrit dhāraṇī of the present text.5 Taishō 1177A also preserves Sanskrit transliterations of the introductory and concluding material and appends an additional nine-section dhāraṇī and three mantras.6 It also includes a detailed preface stating that it was translated into Chinese by Vajrabodhi (671–741 ce) in 740.
-Vajrabodhi’s Korean disciple Hyecho is credited with assisting in this earlier Chinese translation.7 Taishō 1186 was translated in 996 ce and presents only the dhāraṇī portion of One Hundred and Eight Names in Praise of Youthful Mañjuśrī Accompanied by His Dhāraṇī-Mantra, with minor variations from the version preserved in Taishō 1177A.
+Vajrabodhi’s Korean disciple Hyecho is credited with assisting in this earlier Chinese translation.7 Taishō 1186 was translated in 996 ce and presents only the dhāraṇī portion of One Hundred and Eight Names of Youthful Mañjuśrī Accompanied by His Dhāraṇī-Mantra, with minor variations from the version preserved in Taishō 1177A.
 In addition to these two texts, Taishō 1177B preserves the litany of names of the Sanskrit text in Chinese transliteration.8 The Tibetan versions, however, transliterate only the dhāraṇīs.

 This English translation is based on Toh 639 in the Degé Kangyur, in consultation with the variant readings recorded in the Comparative Edition (Tib. dpe bsdur ma) and the Phukdrak (phug brag) Kangyur recension.
 In several instances our translation was clarified through consultation with Rolf Giebel’s (2011) Sanskrit reconstructions of the transliterations found in the three Taishō texts referred to above.
 In addition, we have compared Toh 639 to its reiteration within the Dhāraṇī section of the Degé Kangyur (Toh 873).
 All major divergences have been recorded in the notes.